According to our 2022 Premium Loyalty Data Study, 78% of consumers belong to a points-based loyalty program.

 Elevate Your Traditional Loyalty Program

-While traditional loyalty programs are quite popular, from a usage perspective, 73% of consumers use 50% or less of the traditional programs they belong to.
+While loyalty programs are quite popular, from a usage perspective, 70% of consumers use 50% or less of the programs they belong to.

-If you want to elevate your traditional loyalty program and increase engagement, think about these three key attributes: Exclusivity, value, and authenticity.
+If you want to elevate your loyalty program and increase engagement, think about these three key attributes: Exclusivity, value and authenticity.

 When you add value to your loyalty program, you increase engagement and make members feel special and part of an exclusive community.